 Gunfire in Fairfield Twp. injures one, multiple residences hit

 Sep.
-21—A man was injured and multiple residences were struck by gunfire early this morning in Fairfield Twp.
+22—A man was injured and multiple residences were struck by gunfire early this morning in Fairfield Twp.

 Police were called to the 7700 block of Wildbranch Road at 12:26 a.m. on a report of multiple gunshots heard.
 Officers found multiple residences in Tyler's Creek Townhouse struck by bullets, according to Fairfield Twp.
 Police.

 A short time later, an area hospital notified officers that a gunshot victim showed up at the hospital seeking treatment.
-The victim, a 24-year-old man, sustained non-life threatening injuries and is believed to be the intended target, according to police.
+Marcus Damon Allen, 24, of Wildbranch Road, sustained non-life-threatening injuries and is believed to be the intended target, according to police and the police report.
 No other victims or injuries were reported.

+Police released photos of the suspect's vehicle leaving the parking area exiting onto Gateway Avenue.
+Police say at this time it is not known how many shooters were involved in the incident.